 If you are interested in starting therapy, I suggest we arrange a session to get to know each other.
 This would be an opportunity for you to talk about your situation and what you are hoping to work on.
-We can then agree the next steps.
+We can then agree on the next steps.

 Sessions are every week.